Jorge López gets 1st save with Twins in 4-1 win over Tigers - WHIZ News

 MINNEAPOLIS (AP) — Trade acquisition Jorge López earned his first save with his new team, newcomer Sandy León drove in two runs and the Minnesota Twins beat the Detroit Tigers 4-1 Wednesday.

-Carlos Correa and Gio Urshela added RBIs for the Twins, whose lead in the American League Central starting the day was one game over Cleveland.
+Carlos Correa and Gio Urshela added RBIs for the Twins, whose lead in the American League Central remains one game over Cleveland.

 Entering to a nice ovation, López, an All-Star acquired Tuesday from Baltimore, earned his 20th save of the season with a 1-2-3 ninth inning.

+“It’s a time where to just even think about being here, being in that spot, to be in first, it’s just fun.
+Really fun to watch these guys daily.
+I love it,” López said.

-He needed just six pitches, including a three-pitch strikeout of Eric Haase.
+He needed just seven pitches, including a three-pitch strikeout of Eric Haase.

+“I love to go out there, be quick.
+If it’s not, we battle,” López said.

 López’s outing came after Minnesota starter Joe Ryan bounced back from a career-worst outing with five mostly solid innings.
 Michael Fulmer then pitched a scoreless inning in his Twins debut against the team from which he was traded Tuesday, before Caleb Thielbar and Jhoan Duran each tossed a scoreless frame.

+“We saw some guys with some electric stuff.
+They made good pitches.
+They threw the ball the way they wanted to,” Twins manager Rocco Baldelli said.
+“We saw some elite sliders from Fulmer.
+We saw López go out and have as dominant and clean of an inning as you want to see.
+It’s exciting to turn the ball over to those guys, let them do their thing out there.
+But that’s really good looking stuff from our bullpen and Joe Ryan.”

-Rocked on Saturday in San Diego, allowing 10 earned runs and five home runs in 4 2/3 innings, Ryan (8-4) tied a season high with nine strikeouts — also April 27 vs. Detroit — and allowed five hits as he again dominated the Tigers.
-In three 2022 starts against Detroit, Ryan is 3-0 with a 1.02 ERA and 25 strikeouts in 17.2 innings.
+Rocked on Saturday in San Diego, allowing 10 earned runs and five home runs in 4 2/3 innings, Ryan (8-4) tied a season high with nine strikeouts — also April 27 vs. Detroit — and allowed three hits as he again dominated the Tigers.
+In three 2022 starts against Detroit, Ryan is 3-0 with a 1.02 ERA and 25 strikeouts in 17 2/3 innings.

 Acquired Tuesday from Cleveland, León had two hits, including a two-run double in the second for Minnesota.
 He had two hits in 15 at-bats for the Guardians this season, spending much of the year in the minors.